Merzasphor/MWSE/docs/source/types/tes3nonDynamicData.md

 ### `globals`

+*Read-only*.
 A collection of all global variable objects.

 **Returns**: